-Policy: Test forms are reviewed and revised annually for the proctored CIC®, a-IPC, and LTC-CIP® for computer-based testing.
+Policy: Test forms are reviewed and revised annually for the proctored CIC®, a-IPC, and LTC-CIP for computer-based testing.
 The procedures described below provide general guidance and are followed, unless improvements to the psychometric integrity of the examination program are specified through the agreement with the Testing Company.

-- 1. The Testing Company conducts remote Item Writing Training and Writing Workshops with the Test Committee to write new examination items for use on examination forms (CIC, a-IPC, and LTC-CIP®).
-Participants must hold the credential (CIC, a-IPC or LTC-CIP®) to write test items for the respective exam.
-CIC and LTC-CIP® credential holders may write test questions for the a-IPC exam.
-A training webinar for all item writers will be conducted by the Testing Company staff, and then assignments and deadlines will be given out and managed by the CBIC staff and the Test Committee Chair and lead SMEs.
-A minimum of seven (7) subject matter experts (SMEs), all members of the Test Committee, will attend the training.
-Multiple trainings are held throughout the year and an updated five-year test development timeline of activities is provided annually to CBIC by the Testing Company. - 2.
-The Testing Company conducts an in-person or remote Item Review and Approval Workshop, to be held after Item Writing Training and Writing Workshops.
+1. The Testing Company conducts an in-person or remote Item Writing Training and Writing Workshop with the Test Committee to write new examination items for use on the new examination forms.
+In the case of remote item writing, a training webinar for all item writers will be conducted by the Testing Company staff, and then assignments and deadlines will be given out and managed by the CBIC staff and the Test Committee Chair and Co-Chair.
+A minimum of seven (7) subject matter experts (SMEs), all members of the Test Committee, will attend this meeting.
+This group should be comprised of a mix of experienced SMEs with those new to item writing, and should include at least one CIC® certified and LTC-CIP certified Board member.
+CIC® and LTC-CIP certified Board members in the first or second year of their first term are encouraged to attend this meeting when possible.

+- 2. The Testing Company conducts an in-person or remote Item Review and Approval Workshop, to be held after the Item Writing Training and Writing Workshop.
 A minimum of seven (7) SMEs, all members of the Test Committee, will review items for relevance and accuracy.
-Participants must hold the credential (CIC, a-IPC or LTC-CIP®) to review test questions for the respective exam and participants in this workshop cannot have written any items that are up for review.
-CIC and LTC-CIP® credential holders may review test questions for the a-IPC exam. - 3.
+This group should be comprised of a mix of experienced SMEs with those new to item writing, and should include at least one CIC® and one LTC-CIP certified Board member.
+Participants in this workshop cannot have written any items that are up for review. - 3.
 The Testing Company conducts an in-person or remote Form Review Meeting.
-A minimum of five (5) SMEs, including at least one of the following: the Test Committee Chair, or lead SME, r for that examination, will evaluate the items on the exam form to eliminate issues such as cuing and bad pairs.
-Participants cannot have participated in item writing or review for items on the form being reviewed.

-- 4. Following completion of a final review by the Test Committee leadership, test forms are approved.
+A minimum of five (5) SMEs, including the Test Committee Chair, Co-Chair, and three other CIC® certified Board members for the CIC® and a-IPC examinations and at least one LTC-CIP certified board member for the LTC-CIP examination, will evaluate the items on the exam form to eliminate issues such as cuing and bad pairs.
+Participants cannot have participated in item writing or review for items on the form being reviewed. - 4.
+Following completion of a final review by the Test Committee leadership, test forms are approved.
 Quality control procedures are conducted by the Testing Company and the completed test forms are made available in the Testing Company Assessment Center Network for test administration. - 5.
-For the CIC[®] examination, the Testing Company selects two (2) examination forms consisting of 150 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
+For the CIC® and LTC-CIP examinations, the Testing Company selects two (2) examination forms consisting of 150 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
 The Testing Company develops up to four (4) sets of 15 pre-test items and incorporates them with the scored forms to create four (4) alternate forms for review and approval of the Test Committee. - 6.
 For the a-IPC examination, the Testing Company selects one (1) examination form consisting of 100 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
-The Testing Company develops up to two (2) sets of 15 pre-test items and incorporates them with the scored forms to create two (2) alternate forms for review and approval of the Test Committee. - 7.
-For the LTC-CIP® examination, the Testing Company selects one (1) examination form consisting of 150 multiple-choice items, including 15 pre-test items, unless the Practice Analysis results specify otherwise.
-The Testing Company develops up to four (4) sets of 15 pre-test items and incorporates them with the scored forms to create four (4) alternate forms for review and approval of the Test Committee.
+The Testing Company develops up to two (2) sets of 15 pre-test items and incorporates them with the scored forms to create two (2) alternate forms for review and approval of the Test Committee.